Jobs View

 o/Oto debug issues - Use

-m/M) for monitoring active jobs - Press ? when unsure what actions are available for a job
+refreshRatein F10 or press F6 to toggle auto-refresh while monitoring active jobs - Press ? when unsure what actions are available for a job